WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LED_Lab/index.md

 ## Step 2 - Build and Test

+Once you've calculated your necessary voltage source and resistor, build and test the circuit as before.

 # Exercise 3: 7 Color RGB LED Circuit

 By putting a pushbutton in front of each color component of an RGB LED, 7 different colors can be created, depending on the combination of switch presses.
-Eeach button has two possible values, and there are three buttons, therefore there are 8 combinations (`2 x 2 x 2`), however, one combination is all `OFF`, which is no color at all.
+Each button has two possible values, and there are three buttons, therefore there are 8 combinations (`2 x 2 x 2`), however, one combination is all `OFF`, which is no color at all.

 The circuit we're going to build looks like this:

 ![](../Support_Files/Lab_Circuit_7_Color_RGB.svg)

-Note that it doesn't matter which side of the LED (or button) the resistor goes on, since each LED current path has the same amount of current flowing through it at any given point, but as we'll see, wiring it this makes it fit on the breadboard nicely.
+It doesn't matter which side of the LED (or button) the resistor goes on, since each LED current path has the same amount of current flowing through it at any given point, but as we'll see, wiring it this makes it fit on the breadboard nicely.
+In fact, I was able to comfortably fit all four of the exercises in this lab on a single breadboard.

 ## Step 1 - Design